dorkbox/MessageBus/README.md

 MessageBus
 ==========

+The MessageBus is a light-weight message/event bus implementation that follows the publish/subscribe pattern.
+It is designed for ease of use and simplicity, and aims for **maximum performance** and **zero garbage**.
+The core of this implementation is the use of the "single writer principle" as described by [Martin Thompson]()

-The MessageBus is a fork from MBassador, and it is a high-performance, zero GC, custom distribution that supports method signature parameters > 1 & varity arguments.
+fork from MBassador, and it is a high-performance, zero GC, custom distribution that supports method signature parameters > 1.

 *Many* features from the original MBassador have been removed, specifically the ONLY things to remain for a handler are
 - rejectSubtypes
 - enabled

-Additionally, the bus *must* explicitly be started now (because of errorhandling when starting the disruptor),
+Additionally, the bus *must* explicitly be started now (because of how errorhandling is initialized),
 ie: ```.start()```, and conversely ```.shutdown()``` is necessary to shutdown the disruptor/thread pool.
 During the distillation process, the API has changed, and the only way to publish now is to actually call ```bus.publish()``` or ```bus.publishAsync()```, of note, the asynchronous publication of messages is not in a guaranteed order.

-The largest change however, is the ability to publish N-number of objects.
-A single object (or all-matching-types, when more than one) will ALSO be sent (VarArg style) to any handler that accepts an array of the correct type.
-It is important to note, that you cannot register a handler(String[] s), and ONLY have it accept objects of type String[].
-This is because of how the JVM interprets VarArgs.

 In the following example, "s" will get published to the handler(String s) and to the handler(String[] s) and handler(String... s).
 ```
     bus.publish("s");